A. J. Feeley: Philadelphia Eagles (second stint)

 Feeley was signed by the Eagles on August 30, 2006, shortly after being released by the Chargers.
 When McNabb was injured for the season on November 18, 2006, there was speculation that the more youthful Feeley might be named as the new starting quarterback, but head coach Andy Reid went with Jeff Garcia, who led the Eagles to a late-season turnaround and division title.
 Feeley did play most of the Eagles' regular season finale against the Atlanta Falcons, leading the team to victory with 321 passing yards and three touchdown passes, preventing the Falcons from securing a wild card berth.

 With Garcia and Feeley both becoming free agents at the end of the season, Feeley signed a three-year contract extension with the Eagles on February 25, 2007.
 Despite Garcia's success from the previous season, the Eagles viewed Feeley as a better long-term backup because of his age, familiarity of the system, and fit in the locker room.

 Starting in place of an injured Donovan McNabb on November 25, Feeley threw for 345 yards and three touchdowns with three interceptions in a 31–28 game loss to the then-undefeated New England Patriots.
 The 10–0 Patriots had beaten opponents by an average of 25 points, and the Eagles entered the game as the largest underdogs in NFL history at the time.
 On December 2, Feeley played again for the injured McNabb.
 He threw four interceptions, three of those to Lofa Tatupu in a 28–24 loss to the Seattle Seahawks.

 Feeley was released by the Eagles on September 6, 2009, to make room for Michael Vick.

 Carolina Panthers

 Feeley drew interest from the Packers and Patriots, but signed with the Carolina Panthers on September 15, 2009.

 St. Louis Rams

 On March 5, 2010, Feeley agreed to a two-year contract with the St. Louis Rams.
 Although he was in competition for the starting job, #1 pick Sam Bradford won the starting job in the preseason.
 During the 2011 regular season, Feeley replaced an injured Bradford for three games and he led the Rams to a stunning upset of the New Orleans Saints on October 30.
-It was the first win of the season for St. Louis which entered the game with a 0–6 record.
+It was the first win of the season for St. Louis which entered the game with an 0–6 record.